-Parts of the LFS sample and variables are also used by several supplementary surveys, in which information on working environment, the labour market situation for the disabled and other related questions are collected1.
-In 2022, a supplementary survey is being collected aimed at describing job skills.
+Parts of the LFS sample and variables are also used by several supplementary surveys, in which information on the labour market situation for the disabled and other related questions are collected1.
+In 2024, a supplementary survey is being collected aimed at describing young people on the labour market.

-The most important users of statistics include the Riksdag (Swedish Parliament), the Government (the Ministry of Employment, the Ministry of Enterprise and Innovation, the Ministry of Finance), the National Institute of
+The most important users of statistics include the Riksdag (Swedish Parliament), the Government (the Ministry of Employment, the Ministry of Enterprise and Innovation, the Ministry of Finance), the National Institute of Economic Research, the Riksbank (Sweden's central bank), the Swedish Public Employment Service and the social partners.
+The LFS is also used at Statistics

-1 This refers to the following surveys: The Work Environment Survey, the labour market situation for people with disabilities and Work-related disorders.
+1 This refers to the following surveys: The labour market situation for people with disabilities and Work-related disorders.

+Page 4 (30)

-Economic Research, the Riksbank (Sweden's central bank), the Swedish Public Employment Service and the social partners.
-The LFS is also used at Statistics Sweden in work on the national accounts and in labour force analyses and forecasts.
+Sweden in work on the national accounts and in labour force analyses and forecasts.